 Studies by experts such as Martin Seligman in the new field of Positive Psychology show that the happiest people are those that have discovered their unique strengths (such as persistence and critical thinking) and virtues (such as humanity) and use those strengths and virtues for a purpose that is greater than their own personal goals.
 Continue »

 Of all the areas studied in the relatively young field of positive psychology, gratitude has perhaps received the most attention.
-Grateful people have been shown to have greater positive emotion, a greater sense of belonging, and lower incidence of depression and stress.
+According to studies conducted by Martin Seligman grateful people have been shown to have greater positive emotion, a greater sense of belonging, and lower incidence of depression and stress.
 Continue »

 NOTE: Learn more about the Science of Happiness and its practical applications in the online Certificate Course on the Psychology and Philosophy of Happiness.
 Or you can attend a free introductory webinar.
 These programs are ideal for individuals interested in personal happiness, as well as professionals involved in counseling, clinical psychology, psychiatry and life coaching.